pranavmahabs/dnabert-enhancer/README.md

 **Step One: Setup Python Scripts**

 You will need to update `custom_preprocess.py` and `data_dnabert.py` in `model/transformer_src/` to work with your labeling scheme - hence the name custom_preprocess.
-Lines 126-130 are how I handle labeling for my positive class.
 In particular, I use information in each row of my BED file to assign the label to that sample.
+To do this I use a labeling function that uses the values in the BED File.
+This is `get_positive_labels` for my dataset but you can fill in the `custom_label_function` and pass it in to the files that either create a dataset or a single TSV file.
 If you are using binary classification then the positive label can always be 1.
 You will notice that negative samples are automatically set with a label of 0.

-Please be aware of **lines 87-89** where I have included a label transformation specific to my model.
+Please be aware of **lines 87-89** in `data_dnabert.py` where I have included a label transformation specific to my model.
 Feel free to transform your labels here as well - though if none of your labels are set to -1, this should not be an issue.

 **Step Two: `create_dataset.sh`**